Erin Kamler: Biography

-Recording and performance
+Recording and Performance

-As a recording artist, Erin has performed in India, Japan, Mexico, Italy, Turkey, Thailand and throughout the United States with her albums: The Street Is Not A Woman (1998), Mantra Girl: Truth (2002), Mantra Girl: Trinity (2005) and Kundalini Yoga Instructional DVD's (2003).
-Her music can be heard on numerous albums and films.
+As a singer, songwriter, and recording artist, Erin has performed internationally with her original albums: The Street Is Not A Woman (1998), Mantra Girl: Truth (2002), Mantra Girl: Trinity (2005) and Kundalini Yoga Instructional DVD's (2003).
+Her latest release, REFUGE (2025), brings together Buddhist and Jewish mantras with original songs of love and grief.
+The 12-track album features Erin's piano and vocal performances, as well as instrumental performances by musicians from Thailand, Nepal, and New York.
+String arrangements are by multi-instrumentalist and orchestrator David Shenton, with artwork by photographer Kate Turning.